Global Ease of Living Index: a machine learning framework for longitudinal analysis of major economies: Introduction

 \section{Introduction}

 The assessment of the quality of life has evolved significantly over the years, incorporating a wide range of socioeconomic and infrastructural factors \cite{multifac_index}.
 Quantitative indexes, such as the World Happiness Index, rank countries based on various quality of life factors\cite{helliwell2012world}.
-Measuring happiness and quality of life is complex, current methods for assessing happiness might not be directly comparable, thus questioning the validity of averaging happiness and quality of life \cite{Ng}.
-Existing indices are often highly biased towards economic factors such as Gross Domestic Product (GDP) per capita with a direct link to the overall quality of life \cite{Arbor}.
-The Human Development Index, World Happiness Index \cite{HDI_dependency_GDP} and Global Competitive Index \cite{GCI} use the GDP per capita as a key indicator of national well-being, employment and economic prosperity.
+Measuring happiness and quality of life is complex; current methods for assessing happiness might not be directly comparable, thus questioning the validity of averaging happiness and quality of life \cite{Ng}.

-Recently, there has been a lot of criticism towards existing indexes for their biases towards subjective measures.
-Research has shown that variables such as GDP per capita can significantly and negatively impact the happiness index \cite{Impact_macro_factors}, and quality of life index \cite{Quality_dependence}, suggesting that economic metrics heavily influence reported happiness levels \cite{supa}.
+There has been a lot of criticism towards existing indexes for their biases towards subjective measures.
+Research has shown that the GDP per capita can significantly and negatively impact the happiness index \cite{Impact_macro_factors}, and quality of life index \cite{Quality_dependence}, suggesting that economic metrics heavily influence reported happiness levels \cite{supa}.
 Factors such as leisure, inequality, mortality, morbidity, crime, and the natural environment play significant roles in determining living standards but are not adequately reflected in GDP measurements \cite{Jones}.
 In addition to these challenges, the multidimensional nature of well-being \cite{well_being} necessitates a more comprehensive approach.
 Previous studies have often isolated economic factors, neglecting the interplay between socio-economic conditions and infrastructural elements.
 This oversight limits the understanding of how diverse factors collectively influence living standards \cite{Zanon}.